On self-similar finite-time blowups of the De Gregorio model on the real line

 Many parallel studies have also considered the generalized Constantin--Lax--Majda equation \eqref{eqt:gCLM} on the circle $\mathbb{S}^1$.
 Although exact self-similar solutions of the form \eqref{eqt:self-similar_solution} cannot exist on the circle, focusing finite-time self-similar singularity for $a<a_c$ can still develop in an asymptotic way with the same $\Omega,c_l,c_\om$ as on the real line \cite{chen2021finite,lushnikov2021collapse,chen2020singularity}.
 On the contrary, expanding self-similar singularities with $c_l<0$ are clearly incompatible with the periodic setting.
-In fact, global well-posedness of the De Gregorio model on $\mathbb{S}^1$ has been conjectured and supported by numerical simulations in \cite{de1996partial,lushnikov2021collapse,okamoto2008generalization}.
-In a recent work of Jia, Stewart and Sverak \cite{jia2019gregorio}, local nonlinear stability was established for the equilibria $A\sin(x-x_0)$ of \eqref{eqt:DG} based on spectral theories and complex analysis.
+In fact, global-in-time well-posedness of the De Gregorio model on $\mathbb{S}^1$ was earlier conjectured and supported by numerical simulations \cite{de1996partial,lushnikov2021collapse,okamoto2008generalization} and was recently proved by Chen \cite{chen2021regularity}.
+Besides, in a recent work of Jia, Stewart and Sverak \cite{jia2019gregorio}, local nonlinear stability was established for the equilibria $A\sin(x-x_0)$ of \eqref{eqt:DG} based on spectral theories and complex analysis.
 An alternative proof was later provided by Lei, Liu and Ren \cite{lei2020constantin} using a direct energy method.
 As an interesting perspective, we will discuss the similarities between the equilibrium $\sin(x)$ on $\mathbb{S}^1$ and the self-similar profile $\Omega_*$ on $\R$, and we will remark on the connections between their stabilities.
 As a generalization of the nonlinear stability at $a=1$, Chen \cite{chen2021slightly} established finite-time self-similar singularity of \eqref{eqt:gCLM} on the circle with $c_l=0$ (neither focusing nor expanding) for $a$ strictly smaller than and sufficiently close to $1$, whose self-similar profile converges to $-\sin(x)$ as $a$ approaches $1$.

 It is worth mentioning that singularity formation and global well-posedness for the generalized Constantin--Lax--Majda equation with dissipation have also been extensively studied in the literature \cite{schochet1986explicit,kiselev2010regularity,li2008blow,silvestre2016transport,cordoba2005formation,dong2008well,wunsch2011generalized}.\\